Internet DRAFT - draft-kutylowski-mrsa-algorithm

 the user's device.
 To introduce a new finalization server with a new

-master key Fm_2' the following, exemplary procedure might be
+master key Fm_2' the following, exemplary procedure might be applied:

-Generate df_j (for some j\neq 2) on the server holding Fm_j and
+Generate df_j (for some j\neq 2) on the server holding Fm_j and split

-same length: df_j = df_j1+df_j2.
-Next the server holding Fm_j sends
+length: df_j = df_j1+df_j2.
+Next the server holding Fm_j sends df_j2

-server holding Fm_2', and this pair and the signature is sent to the
+Fm_2', and this pair and the signature is sent to the server holding

 The user's device checks the signature, decrypts the ciphertext and